14 killed after bus carrying junior hockey team crashes in Canada

-NIPAWIN, Saskatchewan --Canadian police said early Saturday 14 people were killed and 14 people were injured after a truck collided with a bus carrying a junior hockey team to a playoff game in Western Canada.
+NIPAWIN, Saskatchewan --Fourteen people were killed and 15 others injured when a truck collided with a bus carrying a junior hockey team to a playoff game in western Canada, authorities said Saturday.

-Police say there were 28 people, including the driver, on board the bus of the Humboldt Broncos team when the crash occurred around 5 p.m.
-Friday on Highway 35 in Saskatchewan.
+The bus driving the Humboldt Broncos had 29 passengers, including the driver, when it crashed at about 5 p.m.
+Friday on Highway 35 in Saskatchewan, Canadian police said.

-"We can now confirm fourteen people have died as a result of this collision," The Royal Canadian Mounted Police said in a release early Saturday.

 Thank you again to @BourgaultAg for sponsoring the Bourgault Cup and presenting it to the boys after our big win. #BroncoHockey pic.twitter.com/WA4dCFJWlL— Humboldt Broncos (@HumboldtBroncos) March 25, 2018

-No names were released, and police would not say whether players or coaches were among the dead.
+Christina George-Haugan confirmed that her husband Darcy is among the dead.
+Tributes poured in online for the father of two who was described as an amazing mentor to young players.

+Police would not say who else was killed.
 There was no mention of the truck driver.

+Darren Opp, president of the Nipawin Hawks, who the Broncos were set to play against, said a semi T-boned the players' bus - an account police confirmed.

-The team president said parents from across Western Canada were rushing to the scene as they struggled to cope with the tragedy.
+Team President Kevin Garinger said parents from across western Canada were struggling to cope with the tragedy and were rushing to the scene.

-"It's one of the hardest days of my life," said Kevin Garinger.
-"There have been multiple fatalities - our whole community is in shock, we are grieving and we will continue to grieve throughout this ordeal as we try to work toward supporting each other."
+"It's one of the hardest days of my life," he said.
+"Our whole community is in shock, we are grieving and we will continue to grieve throughout this ordeal as we try to work toward supporting each other."

-Michelle Straschnitzki, who lives in Airdrie, said her 18-year old son Ryan had been taken to a hospital in Saskatoon, Saskatchewan.
+Michelle Straschnitzki, who lives in Airdrie, said her 18-year old son Ryan was transported to a hospital in Saskatoon, Saskatchewan.

 "We talked to him, but he said he couldn't feel his lower extremities so I don't know what's going on," she said.
 "I am freaking out.
 I am so sad for all of the teammates and I am losing my mind."

-Opp said the coaching staff and players from the Hawks were waiting to help.
+Opp, the president of the Hawks, said the coaching staff and players from their team were waiting to help.

 "They are sitting in the church just waiting to hear any good news," he said.
-"I've got 50 phone calls at least saying 'what do you want?'

-"There's uncles and moms and dads waiting to hear whether their sons and nephews are OK.

 Pastor Jordan Gadsby at the Apostolic Church in Nipawin said more than a hundred people had gathered at the church - including parents and grandparents of the players who were on the bus.

 "Lots of them are waiting for information," he said.
-"Some of the families have gotten information and have gone to be with their kids.
-Some of them are waiting to hear if their kids are alive."

-Garinger said the Broncos are a close-knit team from the small city of Humboldt, Saskatchewan, which has a population of about 6,000.

 Garinger said he still didn't know the fate of one of the players living in his home.